alexmy21/redis-meta/README.md

 Metadata management in this proposal is a schema driven.
 It means that all metadata entities are defined by schema.
 Schema is a metadata of the metadata entities, kind of meta-metadata.

-Schema is yaml file created outside of the meta-aap and located in the .mds_py directory.
+Schema is yaml file created outside of the meta-app and located in the .mds_py directory.
 This directory holds information about all meta-metadata of the meta-app application.

 Here is a list of main schema's categories:
 - bootstrap - this is a collection of schemas that defines internal redis-meta metadata.
 This collection includes: